raina268/raina268/README.md

 This is Ayanokoji, A Programmer from nowhere

 - 🔭 I’m interested in ***Programming***
-- :snake: I’m currently learning Python
+- :snake:
-- 🧑🏻‍💻 I'm also intrested in Hacking and like writing my own hacking tools
+- 🧑🏻‍💻 I'm also intrested in Cyber Sec and like writing my own Cyber Sec tools
 - 🌐 I like to know more about Networking Stuff
 - 🤓 learning about computer is very enjoyable for me

+- In a nutshell i love all stuff related to 🖥️ Computer 💻

 ## My Skill Set: